Machinist X99‑MR9S Review

 Machinsit X99 MR9S VRM

-The PCIe layout also deserves attention.
+The PCIe layout is also worth a closer look.
 Although there are four full‑length slots, only two are x16 electrically; the other two are wired as x1 and x4.
 There is also a short x1 slot.
-Actual slot order (top to bottom): x1 (Gen 2.0, short), x16 (Gen 3.0), x1 (Gen 2.0, full‑length), x16 (Gen 3.0), x4 (Gen 3.0, full‑length).
+The actual slot order (top to bottom): x1 (Gen 2.0, short), x16 (Gen 3.0), x1 (Gen 2.0, full‑length), x16 (Gen 3.0), x4 (Gen 3.0, full‑length).

 Machinsit X99 MR9S port layout pcie configuration